Mississippi EBT Deposit Schedule for 2025

 Why Your EBT Deposit Might Be Late and What to Do

-Administrative or Eligibility Snags
+Administrative Or Eligibility Snags

-Heavy Caseloads and Staff Shortages
+Heavy Caseloads And Staff Shortages

-Technical or Vendor Outages
+Technical Or Vendor Outages

-Local Office Closures or Limited Operations
+Local Office Closures

 Do EBT Benefits Expire or Roll Over?